-To this end, in the year to 31st December 2017, the trustees have applied funds for the provision of clean water, the education of children, the building of 4 teachers' houses, the repair of broken hand pumps, the support of a clinic and the funding of an orphanage.
+To this end, in the year to 31st December 2018, the trustees have applied funds for the provision of clean water, the education of children, the building of 2 new classrooms, the repair of broken hand pumps, the support of a clinic and the funding of an orphanage.
 All of these funds have been applied in and around Kenya.